Kirchenkampf: Protestant churches

 Kershaw wrote that the subjugation of the Protestant churches proved more difficult than Hitler had envisaged.
 With 28 separate regional churches, his bid to create a unified Reich Church through Gleichschaltung ultimately failed, and Hitler became uninterested in supporting the so-called "German Christians" Nazi-aligned movement.
 Historian Susannah Heschel wrote that the Kirchenkampf is "sometimes mistakenly understood as referring to the Protestant churches' resistance to National Socialism, but the term in fact refers to the internal dispute between members of the Bekennende Kirche Confessing Church and members of the [Nazi-backed] Deutsche Christen German Christians for control of the Protestant church."

 In 1933, the "German Christians" wanted Nazi doctrines on race and leadership to be applied to a Reich Church but had only around 3,000 of Germany's 17,000 pastors.
 In July, church leaders submitted a constitution for a Reich Church, which the Reichstag approved.
 The Church Federation proposed the well-qualified Pastor Friedrich von Bodelschwingh to be the new Reich Bishop, but Hitler endorsed his friend Ludwig Müller, a Nazi and former naval chaplain, to serve as Reich Bishop.
-The Nazis terrorized supporters of Bodelschwingh, and dissolved various church organizations, ensuring the election of Muller as Reich Bishop.
+The Nazis terrorized supporters of Bodelschwingh, and dissolved various church organizations, ensuring the election of Müller as Reich Bishop.
 But Müller's heretical views against Paul the Apostle and the Semitic origins of Christ and the Bible quickly alienated sections of the Protestant church.
 Pastor Martin Niemöller responded with the Pastors Emergency League which re-affirmed the Bible.
 The movement grew into the Confessing Church, from which some clergymen opposed the Nazi regime.

 By 1934, the Confessing Church had declared itself the legitimate Protestant Church of Germany.
 Despite his closeness to Hitler, Müller had failed to unite Protestantism behind the Nazi Party.
 In response to the regime's attempt to establish a state church, in March 1935, the Confessing Church Synod announced:

 We see our nation threatened with mortal danger; the danger lies in a new religion.
 The Church has been ordered by its Master to see that Christ is honoured by our nation in a manner befitting the Judge of the world.
 The Church knows that it will be called to account if the German nation turns its back on Christ without being forewarned".

 The Nazis response to this synod announcement was to arrest 700 Confessing pastors.
 Müller resigned.
 To instigate a new effort at coordinating the Protestant churches, Hitler appointed another friend, Hans Kerrl to the position of Minister for Church Affairs.
 A relative moderate, Kerrl initially had some success in this regard, but amid continuing protests by the Confessing Church against Nazi policies, he accused churchmen of failing to appreciate the Nazi doctrine of "Race, blood and soil" and gave the following explanation of the Nazi conception of "Positive Christianity", telling a group of submissive clergy: